dev-pasa/data-structures-and-algorithms/Challenges/BinarySearch/README.md

 #Find the index of key in the sorted array

 #Challenge
 Write a function called BinarySearch which takes in 2 parameters: a sorted array and the search key.
-Without utilizing any of the built-in methods available to your language, return the index of the array’s element that is equal to the search key, or -1 if the element does not exist.
+Without utilizing any of the built-in methods available to your language, return the index of the arrayâ€™s element that is equal to the search key, or -1 if the element does not exist.

 Example